3 Orientation

 As shipped, Kiss comes configured with an embedded SQLite server and database.
 While this is fine for a demo or small application, a real database should be configured for real use.
 The included database is located in the backend directory and is named DB.sqlite

-Although Kiss has no preferred database, PostgreSQL is strongly recommended because it is free, full featured, fast, rock solid, and portable on all major platforms.
+Although Kiss has no preferred database, PostgreSQL is strongly recommended because it is free, full-featured, fast, rock solid, and portable on all major platforms.

 See Setup and Configuration